 The LiverTox website is the product of a large effort by many individuals over several years.
 LiverTox is authored by members of the Liver Disease Research Branch of the Division of Digestive Diseases and Nutrition of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), and the website was developed by members of the National Library of Medicine (NLM), NIH.
 The primary responsibility for the writing of LiverTox fell to Dr. Jay H. Hoofnagle, Chief of the Liver Diseases Research Branch.
 Major writing was also supplied by Dr. Victor J. Navarro, Professor of Medicine in the Hepatology Division, Thomas Jefferson University, Philadelphia, Pennsylvania (currently Chief, Division of Hepatology and Liver Transplantation, Einstein Healthcare Network, Philadelphia).
 Some section drafts were prepared by summer students who are now physicians, including Drs.
 Gramen Tontchev and Steven Harris, Jr., as well as by Drs.
 Jose Serrano and Leonard B. Seeff of the Liver Diseases Research Branch.
 The histology sections and photomicrographs were provided by Dr. David E. Kleiner of the Laboratory of Pathology, National Cancer Institute, NIH.
 The major editing and proofing of text and addition of links was done by Dr. James E. Knoben of the NLM with support from the NLM staff.
 Development of the website was primarily the responsibility of the technology team of the Biomedical Files Implementation Branch, Specialized Information Services Division, NLM.
 The Case Registry and interactive sections of LiverTox were developed by the technology team of the Computer Technology Branch, NIDDK, based upon a design developed by Drs.
 Jose Serrano and Jay Hoofnagle of the NIDDK.
 Secretarial and administrative help was provided by Mrs. Gina Bethea, NIDDK.

 All sections of LiverTox were reviewed for accuracy and completeness by at least one outside referee.
 Individuals who have helped with these reviews include many of the investigators of the Drug Induced Liver Injury Network (DILIN), including Drs.
 Paul Watkins, Robert Fontana, Naga Chalasani, Timothy Davern, Herbert Bonkovsky, Jay Talwalkar, Victor Navarro, Rajender Reddy, Andrew Stolz, Hari Conjeevaram, John McHutchison, Paul Hayashi, and Hans Tillman.
-Specific sections were reviewed for content by Dr. George McDonald of the Fred Hutchinson Cancer Research Center, Seattle; Drs.
-Mark Gorley, Theodore Nash and John Bennett of the Clinical Center of the National Institutes of Health, Drs.
+Specific sections were reviewed for content by Dr. George McDonald of the Fred Hutchinson Cancer Research Center, Seattle; Dr. Einar Bjornsson of the National University Hospital of Iceland, Reykjavik; Dr. Ynto de Boer of the University of Amsterdam Academic Medical Center, the Netherlands; Drs.
+Mark Gorley, Mila Chernick, Theodore Nash and John Bennett of the Clinical Center of the National Institutes of Health, Drs.
 Jose Serrano, Edward Doo, Averell Sherker and Susan Yanovski of the Division of Digestive Diseases and Nutrition, NIDDK, and Dr. June Cai and Russell Fleischer of the Food and Drug Administration.

 Composition of LiverTox was highly dependent upon several textbooks and resources in hepatotoxicity and pharmacology.
-The background information on medications were extracted from the well organized and concise "Physician's Drug Handbook", 12th Edition and the comprehensive and reliable "Goodman & Gilman's The Pharmacological Basis of Therapeutics", 11th edition, edited by Laurence L. Brunton, John S. Lazo and Keith L. Parker.
+The background information on medications were extracted from the well organized and concise "Physician's Drug Handbook", 12th Edition and the comprehensive and reliable "Goodman & Gilman's The Pharmacological Basis of Therapeutics", 11th edition, edited by Laurence L. Brunton, John S. Lazo and Keith L. Parker and the 12th edition, edited by Laurence L. Brunton, Bruce Chabner and Bjorn Knollman.
 Background information on herbal medications was generally based on monographs from the "PDR for Herbal Medicines", 4th Edition, Thomson Healthcare Inc, Montvale, NJ, scientific editors Gruenwald J, Brendler T, Jaenicke C. The writing of a hepatotoxicity section of the drug record began with review of the section on the medication in the scholarly and invaluable textbook "Hepatotoxicity: The Adverse Effects of Drugs and Other Chemicals on the Liver" by the late Hyman J. Zimmerman, the father of modern understanding of hepatotoxicity.
 The extensive references provided in Dr. Zimmerman's textbook were the basis for the start of the reference section to the drug records.
 A similar approach was taken to the more recently published and highly useful textbook "Drug-Induced Liver Disease" [3rd edition, 2013] edited by Neil Kaplowitz and Laurie D. DeLeve, which provided a more updated survey of hepatotoxicity and further references.

-The purpose of the LiverTox website is to provide clear and unbiased information on drug induced liver injury to support clinical management of patients and to stimulate interest and research into this important form of liver disease.
+The purpose of the LiverTox website is to provide clear and unbiased information on drug induced liver injury to support clinical management of patients and to stimulate interest and research directed at the prevention or treatment of this important form of liver disease.